 They may now face another lob, or a “forehand off the wall” (see below).

 High Bounce of the Back Wall (Forehand off the Wall)

 Below you can see that a lob has gone over Gabor’s head, and after bouncing off the surface, it will bounce off the end wall.
 When the ball makes a high bounce off the end wall, since your opponents are more likely moving up to the net, you can simply chose to hit a lob, which is very effective in most cases.
-You can also chose to attack your opponents at the net using the “forehand off the wall”.
+This is usually the best choice if the ball bounces lower than your waist.
+If it bounces higher than your waist, you can chose to attack your opponents at the net using the “forehand off the wall”.

 Ensure you are turned sideways with your padel up and your front foot in the vicinity of the service line as much as possible pointing forward.
 Prepare your racket early in a smash position keeping a distance of at least an arm’s length away from the ball.
 This will ensure that you are not crowding the ball, or you might miss the ball altogether.
+The contact point will be in front, as shown above.
 Hit the ball with under-spin low over the net in a similar way as the Tray-Smash.
+You can also try to hit around the outside of the ball, in a “snake” fashion (see “the knife” below).
 Finish your swing near your shoulder to ensure the ball stays higher than the net.

 The opponents that have now moved up to the net will now have a difficult volley, as they can’t have a good look at the ball when it’s about to be hit.